CoryXie/coryxie.github.io/_posts/2015-12-05-Variable-Precision-SWAR-Algorithm.md

 ## Population Count (Ones Count) SWAR Algorithm

-[The Aggregate Magic Algorithms](http://aggregate.ee.engr.uky.edu/MAGIC) site maintains "Population Count (Ones Count)" algorithm like below using a `variable-precision SWAR algorithm` to perform a `tree reduction` adding the bits in a 32-bit value:
+On the [The Aggregate Magic Algorithms](http://aggregate.ee.engr.uky.edu/MAGIC) site, Professor *Hank Dietz* maintains "Population Count (Ones Count)" algorithm like below using a `variable-precision SWAR algorithm` to perform a `tree reduction` adding the bits in a 32-bit value:

 ```c